phalcon/documentation/docs/db-migrations.md

 Migrations will be executed from oldest to newest.

+!!! info "NOTE"

-> **NOTE**: Whenever migrations are run, the application scans all available migrations and their status irrespective of their "age".
+    Whenever migrations are run, the application scans all available migrations and their status irrespective of their "age".
 If one or more were not executed in a previous run, they will be executed in the next run.
-{: .alert .alert-info }